Dry Facts about Earth:

 Substance:

-Earth consists predominantly of Oxygen, Silicon, Aluminium, Iron, Calcium, Sodium,
+Earth consists predominantly of Oxygen, Silicon, Aluminum, Iron, Calcium, Sodium,

 Potassium, Magnesium, Nickel and Carbon.